docker/machine/docs/drivers/virtualbox.md

 Options:

--   `--virtualbox-memory`: Size of memory for the host in MB.
+-   `--virtualbox-memory-size`: Size of memory for the host in MB.
 -   `--virtualbox-cpu-count`: Number of CPUs to use to create the VM.
 Defaults to single CPU.
 -   `--virtualbox-disk-size`: Size of disk for the host in MB.
 -   `--virtualbox-host-dns-resolver`: Use the host DNS resolver.
 (Boolean value, defaults to false)